 The standard-style rail should also work with slightly modified Fecker mounts.
 Steve noted that the inside dimensions of Fecker mounts, if unmodified, will be a few thousands of an inch narrower.
 Prior to proceeding further I’d like to make it clear that the mount spacing is fixed at 7.2” (standard spacing for a short Unertl or similar style scope and mounts).
 Therefore the rail is only intended for shorter scopes in the 18” to possibly 23” range.
 Hence, it would not be a viable solution for mounting a scope to use for 800 to 1000 yd Creedmoor ranges.
 The combination of the short scope length and the tilt necessary for very long range shooting would result in the scope image being partially or completely blocked by the muzzle end of the barrel.

-The rail is 8-1/2” long and weighs approximately 5.5 oz with the four installation screws.
+The rail is now 8-7/8” long (see 11/28/14 update below) and weighs approximately 5.8 oz with the four installation screws.
 The section mounted above the barrel is 3/8” thick.
 It’s constructed from mild steel and has a hot phosphoric black finish.
 When the rail is mounted in place, the locking cut for the rear mount locking thumb screw is located above the short front section of the receiver.
 The locking cut for the front mount is 7.2” forward.
-Since Browning and Winchester BPCR receivers and barrels are drilled and tapped prior to assembly, there can be slight differences between the front and rear sets of factory holes.
-Therefore, Steve will need the exact spacing on your rifle.
-He will also need the difference in height between the top of the receiver and the top of the barrel in order to finish machining the rail to custom fit your rifle.
-At the date of this writing the price is $80.00 for the rail and screws, which includes shipping.
+At the date of this writing the price is $80.00 for the rail and screws, which also includes shipping.

 If your Browning or Winchester Miroku made M1885 High Wall is not the BPCR model, but has the two sets of factory holes, Steve can very likely customize the rail to fit your rifle.
 He can be reached at: